Testing and Evaluation Services

 International students whose native language is not English must submit satisfactory scores on the Internet-based Test of English as a Foreign Language (TOEFL iBT) for admission to a lower-division rhetoric and writing course.

 College Board Advanced Placement (AP) Examinations.
 Credit is granted to students who have earned satisfactory scores of 3 or higher on the College Board Advanced Placement Examinations in art (art history and studio art), biology, chemistry, Chinese, computer science, English, European history, French, German, human geography, Japanese, Latin, macroeconomics, mathematics, microeconomics, music theory, physics, psychology, Spanish, statistics, United States government and politics, United States history, and world history.
 The AP Examination in government and politics is supplemented with test items on Texas government; these additional items are administered only at the University.
-Advanced Placement Examinations are different from the SAT Subject Tests and are offered only once each year, in May, at specific high schools across the country.
+Advanced Placement Examinations are offered only once each year, in May, at specific high schools across the country.
 More information about AP Examinations is published by the College Board.

 College-Level Examination Program (CLEP).
-The CLEP examinations in American government, American literature, calculus, college algebra, English literature, principles of macroeconomics, principles of microeconomics, introductory psychology, and introductory sociology are used as bases for credit by examination.
+The CLEP examinations in American government, American literature, calculus, English literature, German language: Levels 1 and 2, principles of macroeconomics, principles of microeconomics, introductory psychology, and introductory sociology are used as bases for credit by examination.
 The tests in American government, American literature, and English literature are supplemented with items prepared by University faculty members; these items are available only on the University campus.
 Information about locally prepared items may be obtained from TES.
 All CLEP examinations used by the University as a basis for credit by exam are given on campus on an ongoing basis.
-The University also serves as a national testing center for other CLEP examinations.

 International Baccalaureate (IB) Higher-Level Examinations.
 Credit is granted by the University to students who earn satisfactory scores on the IB Higher-Level Examinations in Arabic, biology, chemistry, Chinese, computer science, Danish, Dutch, economics, English, French, geography, German, Hebrew, Hindi, history (concentrations in Africa, the Americas, Europe, and Islamic history), Italian, Japanese, Korean, mathematics, Norwegian, philosophy, physics, Portuguese, psychology, Russian, social and cultural anthropology, Spanish, Swedish, and visual arts.